IBM/aihwkit/docs/source/design.rst

 .. image:: ../img/architecture.png

-Pytorch layer
+PyTorch layer
 ~~~~~~~~~~~~~

-The Pytorch layer is the high-level layer that provides primitives to users for
+The PyTorch layer is the high-level layer that provides primitives to users for
-using the features on the library from Pytorch, in particular layers and
+using the features on the library from PyTorch, in particular layers and
 optimizers.

-Overall, the elements on this layer take advantage of Pytorch facilities
+Overall, the elements on this layer take advantage of PyTorch facilities
-(inheriting from existing Pytorch classes and integrating with the rest of
+(inheriting from existing PyTorch classes and integrating with the rest of
-Pytorch features), replacing the default functionality with calls to a ``Tiles``
+PyTorch features), replacing the default functionality with calls to a ``Tiles``
 object from the simulator abstraction layer.

 Relevant modules: